bobbydilley/Sega-Arcade/Naomi.md

 ## Ninja Assult

-This game only boots from a cart and requires a special Namco I/O. The Service/Test buttons on the Naomi will not work on this game.
+This game only boots from a cart and requires a special Namco I/O. It checks for the name of the IO on boot.
+The Service/Test buttons on the Naomi will not work on this game.

+Ninja Assault uses the screen input part of JVS.
+For this 0, 0 actually corresponds to the bottom right of the screen, and not the top left as you would normally assume.

 ## JVS